·Demo

 Five bids became one Merkle root.

-Each row was a {bidder, bid_minor} JSON object, JCS-canonicalized to a fixed byte string.
-A 32-byte master salt fed an HKDF derivation to produce one salt_i per row; each leaf is HMAC-SHA256(salt_i, canonical_row_i).
-The five leaves were Merkle-rooted (binary tree, last-leaf-dup, SHA-256 inner nodes), and a tiny commit doc binding the root + leaf count was anchored on chain — one transaction, one OP_RETURN, the whole table sealed.
+Each bid was sealed into one leaf, the five leaves were folded into a single Merkle root, and a tiny commit doc binding that root and the leaf count was anchored on chain — one transaction, one OP_RETURN, the whole table sealed.

 On-chain anchor